mtanghu/DNI-RNN/README.md

 optim = torch.optim.SGD(rnn.parameters())
 loss_func = nn.CrossEntropyLoss()

-# NEW CODE HERE (2): instantiate DNI model, let the model know if you're using an LSTM
+# NEW LINE HERE (2): instantiate DNI model, let the model know if you're using an LSTM
 synth = dni.Synthesizer(size = MODEL_SIZE, is_lstm = True).cuda()

 for X, y in dataloader:
     hn = (torch.ones(1, BATCH_SIZE, MODEL_SIZE, requires_grad=True).cuda(),
            torch.ones(1, BATCH_SIZE, MODEL_SIZE, requires_grad=True).cuda())

-    # NEW CODE HERE (3): initialize hidden state with the synthesizer at the start of the training example
+    # NEW LINE HERE (3): initialize hidden state with the synthesizer at the start of the training example
     hn = synth.init_hidden(hn)

      # split into TBPTT size sections
-    for split in torch.split(batch, TBPTT, dim = 0):
+    for split in torch.split(batch, TBPTT, dim = 1):
         out, hn = rnn(split, hn)
         loss = loss_func(out, "your targets here")

-        # NEW CODE HERE (4): backward a synthetic gradient along side the loss gradient (note: do before the loss.backward() call))
+        # NEW LINE HERE (4): backward a synthetic gradient along side the loss gradient (note: do before the loss.backward() call))
-        # DO NOT detach this hn as you would with TBPTT, the hidden state needs to have requires_grad=True, the synthesizer will handle this
+        # DO NOT detach this hn as you would with TBPTT, the synthesizer will handle this (reason: the hidden state needs to have requires_grad=True)
         hn = synth.backward_synthetic(h_n, cross_loss)

         loss.backward()